Jump to content

 Fashion is an inherently global industry.
 From Milan to Paris to Tokyo, trends can transcend borders – and luxury international fashion brands have always been the pioneers of global fashion movements.

-But the rise of fast fashion culture (meaning cheap, rapidly-produced clothing that meets global demand for acquiring the latest looks) has made it easier and more accessible than ever for style-savvy shoppers to keep up with new trends.
+But the continued rise of fast fashion culture (meaning cheap, rapidly-produced clothing that meets global demand for acquiring the latest looks) has made it easier and more accessible than ever for style-savvy shoppers to keep up with new trends.

 The incredible influence of Inditex